ManavvGarg/manavgarg.tk/README.md

 My personal portfolio made entirely with ReactJS, CSS, and SASS (compiled to css).

-Fetches current playback from spotify to display it on the home(index) page using SpotifyAPI.
+Fetches current playback and all public playlists from spotify to display it on the home(index) page using SpotifyAPI.

 # Credentials